Gabouin/APX_DEVBOARD/README.md

 ## Repository Structure

-- `src/` — KiCad project sources
+- `src/` — KiCad and Fusion360 project sources
-- `production/` — PCB fabrication files (Gerbers, BOM, Pick & Place)
+- `production/` — PCB and CAD fabrication files (Gerbers, BOM, Pick & Place, 3mf)
 - `images/` — images used in the README and documentation

 ## Schematic on KiCad